Binsabbar/oracle-cloud-terraform/modules/instances/README.md

 Using this module you can attach multiple VNICs to your instance.
 Moreover, you can assign secondary IP (e.g as floating IP) to each of VNIC.

 # Assign Public IP to an instnace
 To attach public IP to any private IP created in this module, you have to do that in `public_ip` module.
 Refer to `public_ip` module for how to attach private IP to public IP.
+Using this module output, you can get the private ip OCID and use it in `public_ip` module.

 ## Limitations
 * Advance Configuration of the instance is not yet possible using this module.
 The only configuration acceptable are the ones defined in `variables.tf`.